Polycystic Ovary Syndrome (PCOS)

 - Hormonal birth control: Options include birth control pills, patches, shots, a vaginal ring or an intrauterine device (IUD).
 Hormonal birth control helps to regulate your menstrual cycle, improve acne and help with excess hair growth.

 - Insulin-sensitizing medicine: Metformin is a drug used to treat diabetes.
 It works by helping your body process insulin.
-Once insulin is controlled, some people with PCOS see improvements in their menstrual cycles.
+Once insulin is managed, some people with PCOS see improvements in their menstrual cycles.

 - Medications to block androgens: Some drugs can block the effect of androgens.
 This helps control acne or hair growth caused by PCOS.
 Talk to your healthcare provider about whether they're right for you.